pablo-meier/ghostlight/docs/faq.md

 please contact me. _No previous experience required._** Note that I'll be giving preference to people of underrepresented groups: women, racial/ethic minorities, queer.
-If that bothers you significantly I'd guess we're likely to have a hard working relationship where I'm the boss, so you dodged a bullet!
+If that bothers you significantly I'd guess we're likely to have a hard working relationship in an environment where I make decisions, so you dodged a bullet!

+(actually tho if that answer bothers you feel free to contact me and we can hash it out).

 ### I hate this project.